anira-project/anira/README.md

 - OnnxRuntime: `-DANIRA_WITH_ONNXRUNTIME=OFF`
 - Tensrflow Lite: `-DANIRA_WITH_TFLITE=OFF`

 To allow a controversial approach of controlled blocking in the audio callback to further reduce latency, a flag can be set to allow the use of a semaphore.
-The semaphore is not 100% real-time safe, but it allows the use of the `wait_in_process_block` option in the `InferenceConfig` class.
+The semaphore is not 100% real-time safe, but it allows the use of the `blocking_ratio` option in the `InferenceConfig` class.
 We only recommend that you use this option if you are not spawning multiple instances of the `InferenceHandler` in serial.
 By default, we use a real-time safe raw atomic operation.

-- Use controlled blocking operation for further latency reduction: `-DANIRA_WITH_CONTROLLED_BLOCKING=ON`

 Moreover, the following options are available: